thakkarV/SystemsPrograming/a4/README.md

 matrix multiplication, which fork and execs many ./multiply binaries, each one responsible for a single cell in the output matrix.

+A simple lock implementation is included along with a test file.
+It is not built by the makefile.

 ## Comments on the Threading API implementation
 As far as I possibly can, I have tried to make the threading API as tight and elegant as possible.
 I have not take the liberty of calling schedule at the end of the multiply function.
 To achieve this,